 - Natural order a belief system which places the dominant party in a position of power over their victim and makes them feel legitimately entitled to obedience. - Objectification continual reinforcement of the oppressor's beliefs through objectifying their victims rather than seeing them as equals.
 Such objectification dehumanises the victims or places a commercial value on them.
-It is a practice used to diminish and subjugate a person or people. - believe they are responsible for what is happening or has happened to them.
+It is a practice used to diminish and subjugate a person or people. - Forced submission the practice of making the subjugated believe they are responsible for what is happening or has happened to them.
 It encourages them to believe that their beliefs or world reality is faulty, lesser or irrelevant.
 They learn to doubt or even hate themselves. - Overt coercion and physical force are condoned by patriarchal colonialism and regarded as legitimate means of control.
 Physical force or suppression can be used without any real consequence or significant punishment.

-These beliefs and attitudes are deeply embedded in the modernday psyche of Aotearoa New Zealand society and explain the prevalence of violence witnessed towards vulnerable members of our society.
+These beliefs and attitudes are deeply embedded in the modern-day psyche of Aotearoa New Zealand society and explain the prevalence of violence witnessed towards vulnerable members of our society.